What are the Responsibilities of the Visiting Committee?

 What is the Time Commitment?

 The time required depends on each individual’s work style and the complexity and size of the museum involved.
-Visiting Committee members report that they spend about seven days over a three-month period preparing, conducting the site visit and writing the narrative report.
+Visiting Committee members spend about seven days over a three-month period preparing, conducting the site visit and completing the report.

 Is there any Compensation?

-In keeping with the policies of other academic and professional accrediting bodies, we offer no salary compensation or honorarium.
-The Alliance reimburses Visiting Committee members for all travel and related expenses at the completion of the site visit.
+We do not offer salary compensation or honorarium, in keeping with the policies of other academic and professional accrediting bodies.
+The Alliance reimburses Visiting Committee members for all travel and related expenses after the site visit.